Supreme Audit Court of Iran

-The Supreme Audit Court of Iran (SAC) (Persian: دیوان محاسبات کشور) is a government agency of the Islamic Republic of Iran.
+The Supreme Audit Court of Iran (SAC) (Persian: دیوان محاسبات کشور) is a continuation-based organization of Iran.
 Located in Tehran, it is supervised by the Iranian Parliament and dates back to 1906.

 Articles 54 and 55 of the Constitution of the Islamic Republic of Iran define the objectives and responsibilities of SAC, the most important duty of the organization being the preparation of the government's Budget Liquidation Report, as specified by article 55 of the Constitution.

-The state body is tasked with controlling "financial operations and activities of all ministries, institutions, government companies and other organizations which in any manner whatsoever benefit from the state budget."
+The state body is tasked with controlling "financial operations and activities of all institutions, companies and organizations which in any manner whatsoever benefit from the state budget."

+The main mission of the Supreme Audit Court (SAC) is to oversee the implementation of the annual budget, investigate financial violations, present the Budget Liquidation Report to the Parliament, and address budget deviations.

 Since 2010, SAC has been charged with supervising the Iranian Economic Reform Plan.
-SAC also monitors the Oil Ministry’s deposits into the state treasury on a monthly basis.
-It is also in charge of the supervision of the National Development Fund.
+It is also in charge of the supervision of the National Development Fund of Iran.

-"$1 billion missing oil money"

-According to SAC's report, illegal payments to some government officials accounted for a large part of the infractions while there were also cases in which the government had acted against the articles of the budget law.

-In December 2010, Supreme Audit Court (SAC) Director Abdolreza Rahmani Fazli said that the case was mentioned in a report presented to the Majlis and the report neither called it fraud nor said the money was missing, but only referred to it as "a deficit in the account".